These Best Mashed Potatoes are light and fluffy, while still rich and creamy; making these the perfect mashed potatoes for any meal or holiday.

-From that morning on I knew that the next time I would make mashed potatoes I would be using the cheese.
-And I am so thrilled with the results, just like the eggs, these Best Mashed Potatoes are silky smooth.
+From that morning on I knew that the next time I would make mashed potatoes I would be using that cheese.
+And I am so thrilled with the results, just like the eggs, this mashed potato recipe resulted in silky smooth taters.

 Your mashed potato questions answered.

 How long do you cook potatoes for mashed potatoes?

 Cook for 15 to 20 minutes, or until you can easily poke through them with a fork.